bosbec/mobileresponseDocs/services/injuryDoc.md

 **Overview**

+* Incidents can be either "Open" or "Closed".
+The two different states are shown separately on the left side of this view.
 * There are several steps that can be performed in this incident service:
   * Start incident
     * Start a new injury incident ticket by answering some start questions.